How can I register in the Non-residents Records Database?

 If you move abroad and deregister from a Dutch municipality, your personal data will automatically be transferred to the Non-residents Records Database (RNI).
 In other cases you can register directly at an RNI municipality.

-When registering in the RNI you do not have to provide a foreign address.
-You can add an address at a later date.
+When registering in the RNI you have to provide a foreign address.
 That way, the Dutch authorities know where to contact you – for example, so that you can vote from abroad in elections.

 Making an appointment with a municipality